enricfentcami/k8s-ckad-notas/ckad-02-config-04-affinity.md

 The condition is created to meet a taint, but it does not mean that a pod necessarily goes to that node.

+The taint is a labeled thing that has to be matched by a toleration.

 ```yaml
 apiVersion: v1
 kind: Pod